 About Mike Bloomberg

-Today, compared to 2001, crime is down 35 percent.
-The welfare rolls are down 25 percent.
-High School graduation rates are up 27 percent.
+During the Bloomberg administration, crime went down more than 30 percent.
+The welfare rolls went down 25 percent.
+High School graduation rates increased 42 percent.
 Ambulance response times are at record lows.
-Teen smoking is down more than 50 percent.
-More than 600 acres of new parkland have been added.
-And the City has weathered the national recession in much better shape than most places, far outpacing the nation in job growth in 2010.
+Teen smoking fell by 50% from 2001 to 2011.
+More than 850 acres of new parkland have been added.
+And the City has weathered the national recession in much better shape than most places, far outpacing the nation in job growth.

 Born on February 14, 1942 in Boston and raised in a middle class home in Medford, Massachusetts, Michael Bloomberg attended Johns Hopkins University, where he paid his tuition by taking loans and working as a parking lot attendant.
 After college, he went on to receive an MBA from Harvard Business School.
 In 1966, he was hired by a Wall Street firm, Salomon Brothers, for an entry-level job.